eli-pavlov/vagrant-kubernetes-EZ/README.md

 ```

 Verify there are 2 network adapters defined in VirtualBox, "Host-Only" for host and cluster</br> internal communication.
-And one for access to the internet - "NAT" adapter.</br>
+And "NAT" adapter for access to the internet.</br>

 Configure "Host Only" Network adapter with ip adress of 192.168.10.1,</br>